vickykmw/camo-ai-digest/ready_for_visual/2026-05-21-bad-job-economy-2026.md

 **Summary:**

-> McKinsey argues that AI's value creation potential has been demonstrated but remains difficult to scale across organizations.
-The central challenge for CEOs is moving from isolated experimentation to sustained, enterprise-wide performance improvement.
-The article frames this as a strategic and organizational design problem rather than a technical one: firms must reimagine structures, workflows, and operating models to capture AI's benefits systematically.
-The excerpt is thin on specific findings or data, so the precise mechanisms McKinsey recommends are not fully visible from the RSS summary alone.
-The overall argument is that AI deployment is now a CEO-level organizational transformation challenge, not a pilot program to be managed at the margin.
+> McKinsey argues that while AI's value is proven, scaling it remains a challenge when treated as an isolated tech pilot.
+To achieve enterprise-wide impact, CEOs must lead a strategic transformation akin to Henry Ford's assembly line, shifting from artisanal workflows to an "agentic orchestration layer" that manages cognitive tasks across the organization.
+The article outlines specific mechanisms for this redesign, including breaking down silos, eliminating bureaucracy, standardizing data, and resetting talent expectations.
+Supported by robust case studies—such as a US automaker gaining a $200 million profit increase and Chinese OEMs cutting R&D cycles to 24 months—McKinsey demonstrates that systemic, CEO-led AI deployment is essential for competitive survival

 **CAMO angle:**